MaddulaPavan/Liver-Cirrhosis-ML/README.md

 - The dataset is automatically downloaded from Kaggle using KaggleHub.
 - The model is retrained each time the script is run, ensuring the latest data and best parameters are used.
 - For best results, ensure a stable internet connection for dataset download.

-## License
-This project is for educational and research purposes only.